Kansas groups pushing for a new farm bill

 As of Monday, no new farm bill has advanced with lawmakers.

 “Please contact your lawmakers,” said Ryan Flickner, Sr. Director of Advocacy for Kansas Farm Bureau.
-“I actually was just in Washington, D.C, with a group of about ten members of Kansas Farm Bureau.”
+“I actually was just in Washington, D.C, with a group of about 10 members of Kansas Farm Bureau.”

 Flickner and others rallied support for a new farm bill to become a reality.